rururu/rete4flights/README.md

 ## Usage

 First select in a "Commands" selector an item "Watch visible area".
 Then select an item "State of flights".
 This begins a process of collection and display information of flights in the visible area.
-Black icons means aircrafts on the ground, green ones are descending, blue ones are climbing and purple - on level flight.
+Black icons means aircrafts on the ground, green ones are descending, blue ones are climbing and purple - on a level flight.
 Subsequent changes or shifts of a window do not change of the area under control.
-To do this execute the "Watch visible area" command again in needed place.
+To do this execute the "Watch visible area" command again in a needed place.

 Command "Intersection" calculates aircrafts that intersect in 6 minutes on a distance less then 400 meters (altitude differense less than 10000 feet).
 If you click on a link between aircrafts you know accurate values.